 1. Plan Ahead for Your Moving Truck

-The area of Falls Church has a lot of homes, but it also has a lot of restricted parking.
-On moving day, you’ll need as much space as possible so you can easily load and unload your moving truck.
+The area of Falls Church, in Fairfax County, VA has a lot of homes.
+With plenty of options ranging from apartments to townhomes and single-family homes – you’ll be sure to find the right sized place for you and your family.
+But, unfortunately, it also has a lot of restricted parking.
+When moving day comes around, you’ll need as much space as possible so you can easily load and unload your moving truck.

 2. Make it a Smooth Move for Your Pets

-For your feline friend, cats over four months old must also be vaccinated against rabies.
+For your feline friend, all cats over four months old must also be vaccinated against rabies.
 The good news is that cats don’t need to be licensed in Falls Church.
+(You’ll be able to save some money there!)

 3. Ensure Your Car is Up to Par